-Carshare vehicles tend to take a bit more of a beating than your average car, truck, or van.
-This is because there are different people behind the wheel every day, sometimes every few hours, and they all have different driving habits.
-Some people are experts with parking in small spots, while others may have no experience driving large vehicles.
+Carshare vehicles are used more vigorously than your average car, truck, or van.
+This is because there are different people behind the wheel every day, sometimes every few hours.
+Some people are experts with parking in small spots, while others may have less experience driving large vehicles.
+A good defense from incurring damage is preparation!
+If you have never driven a type of vehicle before, give it a quick once over to familiarize yourself.
+How far does the bumper stick out?
+Are the seat and mirrors adjusted properly?
+Does this vehicle feature a backup camera?
 We encourage defensive driving, staying alert and aware of all your surroundings, and always taking the weather and road conditions into account – this is hands down the best way to prevent damage from happening in the first place.

 After you make a booking, you’ll receive a confirmation email with all the details of your trip, as well as a short list of any damage on that car that we’re already aware of.
-Any preexisting scratches, dings, or dents with be noted by a numbered sticker on the car itself.
+Any preexisting scratches, dings, or dents will be noted by a numbered sticker on the car itself.

-New this month, we’ve added window stickers and booklets in every car to remind you to Take 5 Before You Drive – the booklet will guide you through damage tracking and help troubleshoot common booking issues.
+We’ve added window stickers and booklets in every car to remind you to Take 5 Before You Drive – the booklet will guide you through damage tracking and help troubleshoot common booking issues.
 Here’s our Fleet Manager, Will, installing them in our first AWD SUV, parked in the Exchange District.

 When you arrive to pick up your ride, walk around the vehicle to check for anything new.
 If you spot any new damage that is larger than a credit card, and it does not have a numbered sticker, it needs to be reported.